-This article is for Friends who want to learn about transgender experience and the social implications of gender difference.
-Some Quakers are uncertain about asking questions that may offend.
-This is intended to be informative, but it is not a discerned position statement for QGSDC or Quakers.
+This article is for Friends looking for information about transgender experiences and the social implications of gender diversity.
+It seeks to reflect testimony amongst Quakers, but this is not a discerned statement for QGSDC or Quakers.
 We hope it might provide context for on-going discernment.

 Respect the wide diversity among us in our lives and relationships.
-Refrain from making prejudiced judgments about the life journeys of others… Advices and Queries 22
+Refrain from making prejudiced judgements about the life journeys of others….
+Advices and Queries 22

 Personality, sex, race, culture and experience are God’s gifts.
 We need one another and differences shared become enrichments, not reasons to be afraid, to dominate or condemn.
 The media have increased our knowledge of the world, but we need greater self-awareness if our actions are to be changed in relation to the information we receive.
 We need to consider our behaviour carefully, heeding the command of Jesus that we should love our neighbours as we love ourselves.
 Meg Maslin, 1990 – QFP 23.33 (part)

 Until we as a Religious Society begin to question our assumptions, until we look at the prejudices, often very deeply hidden, within our own Society, how are we going to be able to confront the inequalities within the wider society? … Susan Rooke-Matthews, 1993 – QFP 23.46 (part)

 The word ‘gender’ has become a mash-up of the personal and the societal.
 Gender usually means sex – like when you fill in forms: ‘Gender?
 Male, Female, Prefer Not To Say’.
 The words Female, Woman, Feminine blur into a single meaning; the same with Male, man, masculine.
 Gender in society has come to mean bodily sex, roles, and inequality between men and women.